 If you’re on a mission to gain as much muscle as you can in the shortest time possible, should you choose a full body workout or a split routine?
 Which works best?

-Let’s take a closer look at the pros and cons of both approaches, so you can choose a training program that’s right for you.
+Today, I want to take a closer look at the pros and cons of both approaches, so you can choose a strength training program that’s right for you.

 What’s a Full Body Workout?